At a Glance

 ✨Prepare for Technical Questions

-Expect to face technical questions related to ferrous metallurgy, structural steels, and failure analysis.
-Brush up on your knowledge and be ready to discuss relevant case studies or experiences.
+Expect questions related to failure analysis and mechanical testing.
+Brush up on your technical knowledge and be ready to explain your approach to problem-solving in metallurgical contexts.

-The job requires a willingness to get involved in sample preparation and day-to-day tasks.
-Share instances where you've rolled up your sleeves and contributed directly to projects, showcasing your team spirit.
+The role requires a willingness to get involved in day-to-day tasks.
+Be ready to discuss times when you've rolled up your sleeves to assist with sample preparation or other lab work, showcasing your commitment to the team's success.